Home » Careers » 15 Best Jobs for Emotionally Sensitive People

 2. Writer or Editor

-• Book editing
+• Book editing and proofreading

 3. Librarian or Archivist

-• Organizing and maintaining collections
+• Organizing and maintaining historical documents and book collections.

-• Assisting patrons with research
+• Assisting patrons with research, offering support in a low-pressure way.

 4. Graphic Designer